juanbkm/donor2019/content/stories/wind-power-for-more-renewable-power.md

 title: "Wind Power for More Renewable Power"
 date: 2020-04-30T17:47:33+08:00
 image: images/stories/wind-power-for-energy-efficiency-and-security.jpg
-image_caption: "**Windmills of Your Mind.** Sri Lanka is planning to build a wind farm by 2022 and has undertaken meticulous preparations for harvesting power from winds."
+image_caption: "**Windmills of Your Mind.** Sri Lanka is planning to build a wind farm by 2022 and has undertaken meticulous preparations for harvesting power from the winds."
 author: Admin
 description: "This is meta description"
 country: Sri Lanka